Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

-The general approach to a root-finding problem is based on an iteration algorithm that produces a sequence of updated values for a target variable, and these values in that sequence are expected to converge toward the root at a limit.
-In practice, the iteration must be stopped at some point.
-In this sense, the final value of the iteration is an approximation of the root.
-The accuracy of this approximation usually improves as the number of iterations increases, and we can stop the algorithm when the desired level of accuracy is achieved.
-We formulate the Q-matrix estimation as a root-finding problem and construct an iteration algorithm to optimize the log marginal likelihood.
+The general approach to a root-finding problem is based on an iteration algorithm that produces a sequence of updated values for a target variable, and the updated values in that sequence are expected to converge toward the root at a limit.
+In practice, however, we cannot proceed with the iteration until the limit because of finite time and computational resources, so that we need to end the iteration at an appropriate timing.
+Hence, the final value of the iteration becomes an approximation of the root.
+The accuracy of this approximation often improves as the number of iterations increases, and we can stop the algorithm after achieving the desired level of accuracy.
+In this study, we formulate the Q-matrix estimation as a root-finding problem and then develop an iteration algorithm to find the Q-matrix that optimizes the log marginal likelihood.